-1. In the Module Route section of the Configuration > Routing page, click Add.
+- 1. In the Module Route section of the Configuration > Routing page, click Add. - 2.
+Specify a value for each field and click Add Route.

 Module Required.
 Select a module from the drop down list.
 The list displays only modules installed on the security blade.
 The Network Agent module may be installed, but will not appear in the list.
 Destination subnet Required.
 Specify the subnet IP address for which traffic will be routed.
 Subnet mask Required.
 The subnet mask for the destination subnet.